luoluo-L/luoluo-L.github.io/_portfolio/portfolio-suede_heel_cover.md

 Increasing life of heel protectors/covers for dance shoes: DIY suede cover for heel covers
 ----

-Dance heel protectors/ heel covers are cosumerables and usually doesn't last very long.
-This invention of DIY suede cover largely increases lige of heel protectors.
+Dance heel protectors/ heel covers are cosumerables and they don't usually last very long.
+This invention of DIY suede cover largely increase lifes of heel protectors.

 What you need:
 * suede sheet with adhesive layer